syncfusion-content/maui-docs/MAUI/ImageEditor/reset.md

 # Reset image using the .NET MAUI Image Editor (SfImageEditor)

-The Image Editor control in .NET MAUI allows you to reset the edited image to the original loaded image.
+The Image Editor control in the .NET MAUI allows you to reset the edited image to the original loaded image.

 ## Reset method